pingcap/docs/query-execution-plan.md

 The result of the `EXPLAIN` statement provides information about how TiDB executes SQL queries:

 - `EXPLAIN` works together with statements such as `SELECT` and `DELETE`.
-- When you run the `EXPLAIN` statement, TiDB returns the final physical execution plan which is optimized by the SQL statement of `EXPLAIN`.
+- When you execute the `EXPLAIN` statement, TiDB returns the final optimized physical execution plan.
 In other words, `EXPLAIN` displays the complete information about how TiDB executes the SQL statement, such as in which order, how tables are joined, and what the expression tree looks like.
 - For more information about each column of `EXPLAIN`, see [`EXPLAIN` Output Format](/sql-statements/sql-statement-explain.md).

 The results of `EXPLAIN` shed light on how to index the data tables so that the execution plan can use the index to speed up the execution of SQL statements.
 You can also use `EXPLAIN` to check if the optimizer chooses the optimal order to join tables.